houqp/kiorg/memory-bank/activeContext.md

 ### Current work focus

-- Column sort order persistence feature is now fully implemented and tested.
-User sort preferences are reliably loaded and saved between sessions, enhancing UX.
-- Improved search filter feature with robust visual highlighting and support for large directories, Unicode, and long filenames.
-- Enhanced preview functionality with support for PDF and EPUB files, displaying metadata and rendered content.
+- Async delete operations have been implemented with progress dialog to prevent UI blocking during large file deletions
+- Performance optimizations completed for search functionality and center panel rendering to reduce UI lag
+- Theme and colorscheme system has been refactored for improved maintainability and code organization
+- Benchmarking infrastructure added to monitor and improve performance
+- Various UI improvements including fixed navigation path truncation and left panel scrolling issues

 ### Next steps

-1. Test the search filter feature thoroughly, especially with:
-   - Large directories
-   - Unicode characters
-   - Very long filenames
-   - Empty search queries
+1. Continue optimizing performance based on benchmark results
-2. Consider implementing other features from the backlog (e.g., create new file/folder shortcuts, case-sensitive/insensitive search toggle).
+2. Consider implementing remaining features from the backlog:
+   - Shortcut to toggle sort
+   - Fuzzy directory jump (integrate with fzf)
+   - Regular expression search support
+3. Fix known issues:
+   - Renaming a file doesn't clear the image rendering cache, so it still displays the old image
+   - Implement PDF preview using pdfium or pathfinder_rasterize
-3. Ensure all future UI development follows the patterns documented in the UI style guide.
+4. Ensure all future UI development follows the patterns documented in the UI style guide
-4. Continue maintaining and updating the Memory Bank.
+5. Continue maintaining and updating the Memory Bank

 ### Important patterns and preferences